gitlabhq/gitlabhq/doc/administration/plugins.md

 Introduced in GitLab 10.6.

-Plugin will run on each event so it's up to you to filter events or projects within a plugin code.
+A plugin will run on each event so it's up to you to filter events or projects within a plugin code.
 You can have as many plugins as you want.
-Each plugin will be triggered by GitLab asyncronously in case of event.
-For list of events please see [system hooks] documentation.
+Each plugin will be triggered by GitLab asynchronously in case of an event.
+For a list of events please see [system hooks] documentation.

 ## Setup